SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 \subsection{(\textbf{RQ1}) Comparison with Baseline Methods}

 To address RQ1, each model was evaluated under varying levels of label availability: 5\%, 10\%, 30\%, 50\%, 80\%, and the full label set.
-These labelled subsets applied exclusively to the training and development sets, while the test set always retained the complete dataset information.
+The labeled subsets were applied exclusively to the training and development sets, while the test set always retained the complete dataset information.
 In the limited label scenarios, the original proportional distribution of bona fide and fake samples, as well as the diversity of attack types, was preserved to reflect the composition of the complete training set.
-This approach ensures consistency in sample selection, reduces potential biases, and facilitates fair comparisons across all baseline methods.
+This approach ensures consistency in sample selection, reduces potential biases, and facilitates fair comparisons across all baselines.
 The number of labels available for the train and dev sets is summarized in~\autoref{tb:labels}.

 \textbf{In-domain Evaluation Results}.
-The results, summarized in~\autoref{tab:results}, show that SIGNL consistently outperforms other methods, achieving the lowest EER in in-domain evaluations across three datasets: ASVspoof 2021 DF, ASVspoof 5, and CFAD.
-In the full-label scenario, SIGNL achieves mean EERs of 7.21\%, 2.33\%, and 8.44\% on ASVspoof 2021 DF, ASVspoof 5, and CFAD, respectively, surpassing all competing approaches.
-These results highlight SIGNL's strong capability in detecting audio deepfakes when full labeled data is available. \textit{Even with limited labeled data}, SIGNL remains highly effective.
-With just 5\% of labeled data, it achieves mean EERs of 7.88\% on ASVspoof 2021 DF, 3.95\% on ASVspoof 5, and 9.90\% on CFAD, outperforming all baseline competitors.
-Notably, SIGNL sometimes performs better with smaller label percentages, likely because smaller labeled subsets reduce noise, providing better data quality and enabling more effective knowledge discovery.
+The results, summarized in~\autoref{tab:results}, show that SIGNL achieves the lowest EER across most label percentages and datasets: ASVspoof 2021 DF, ASVspoof 5, and CFAD.
+In the full-label scenario, SIGNL reaches mean EERs of 7.21\%, 2.33\%, and 8.44\% on ASVspoof 2021 DF, ASVspoof 5, and CFAD, respectively.
+While it achieves the best results on ASVspoof 2021 DF and ASVspoof 5, the best EER on CFAD (8.41\%) is achieved by FFN-WavLM.

+Even with limited labeled data, SIGNL remains highly effective.
+With only 5\% of labeled data, it reaches mean EERs of 7.88\% on ASVspoof 2021 DF, 3.95\% on ASVspoof 5, and 9.90\% on CFAD, outperforming all baseline competitors on the ASVspoof datasets.
+On CFAD, however, VG-NCL-$\tau$ achieves a lower EER (9.48\%) under the same condition.
+Notably, SIGNL occasionally performs better with smaller labeled subsets, likely due to reduced labeled label noise and more consistent data quality, which can enhance representation learning.